Toriyama Akira

 We can go much further back than Tezuka.
 Hanuman, the monkey god, is my favorite Indian fictional1 character, and he himself was based on the earlier Vedic fictional character called Vrisakapi.
 Several historians think Sun Wukong from Journey to the West (published in 1592) was based on Hanuman.
 It seems my favorite Indian fictional character influenced my favorite Chinese character, who influenced my favorite Japanese character.
 Journey to the West was one of the most influential stories of all time, and it has given rise to the modern genre of xianxia (immortal heroes).
 In this genre they pretend like achiveing immortality is barely an inconvenience.
 Check out the xianxia donghua Mo Dao Zu Shi (Grandmaster of Demonic Cultivation), which is one of the best series I ever watched.
 Sun Wukong is immortal in 7 different ways.

-As Super Eyepatch Wolf explained in the above video, the previous generations before Dragon Ball were episodic in nature and followed the repetivve villain of the week story like in the Fist of the North Star.
+As Super Eyepatch Wolf explained in the above video, the previous generation shōnen series before Dragon Ball were episodic in nature and followed the repetitive villain of the week story like in the Fist of the North Star.
 Dragon Ball started out as an adventure comedy story.
 But slowly, it became more serious, and we got great villains like Piccolo, Vegeta, Frieza, Cell, and Majin Buu.
 Each of these villains looked like an undefeatable god.
 They were so powerful like Frieza killed entire planets with a single finger.
 It looked like the protagonists had no chance.
 But yet, Goku never gave up and kept defeating and forgiving these villains.
 Even the most powerful god of the universe Supreme Kai was constantly surprised how weak he is compared to Goku.
 I mean, Dragon Ball Super did retcon this and introduced a multiverse, gods of destruction, etc. But it was not created by Toriyama.

 These days, it has become common to say Dragon Ball, and especially Goku, lacks depth and creativity compared to modern shōnen.
 This is mostly due to people not understanding DB properly.